New Beginnings Nursery

 Safeguarding

-If you have a concern about a child or any member of our school community please speak to Christian Robson or one of our deputy safeguarding leads, Helen Ellison, Joanne Thexton, Louise Kennedy or Ashley Cutts (New Beginnings).
+If you have a concern about a child or any member of our school community please speak to Mr C. Robson or one of our deputy safeguarding leads, Ms J. Thexton, Mrs A. Cutts (New Beginnings) or Mrs P. Walmsley (Chair of Governors).

 Please contact the school office if you wish to speak to any of our named designated persons or would like a copy of our Child Protection Policy.